tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/bash-parameters.md

 !!! question
     Please put a green checkmark in your box if you see the new directory when you type `ls` from your home directory).

+!!! tip "Be Careful with Redirect"

+    Be careful with redirect.

+    When using `>` to redirect content into a file, if the filename already exists, it will **overwrite** the file.
+This means that the original file is gone, and there is no undo in shell.

+    If you want to add to a file (for example if you are running the same command on several files and extracting a piece of information that you want to put together at the end) you can use another form of redirect `>>`.
+Using the double redirect will **add** to the file instead of overwriting it.

+    Which one is used depends on your process.
+If you are only running a command once, or have an intermediate file in a process that does not need to be retained at the end, then `>` is okay to use.

 ## Setting Parameters for Bash Commands